Best Free AI Newsletters in 2026 (10 With No Paywall)

 - 2–3 newsletters is the sweet spot: one daily briefing plus one weekly deep dive

-- For daily AI news, free newsletters are often superior to paid alternatives
+- For daily AI news, free newsletters hold their own against paid alternatives

 Related video from YouTube

-The Rundown AI is the largest free AI newsletter in 2026, with over 2 million subscribers and a 50% open rate — well above the ~31% industry average reported by Litmus.
-Founded by Rowan Cheung, it scaled from zero to 2M readers in roughly two years while staying bootstrapped, and now powers a media company with $7 million in projected annual revenue.
+The Rundown AI is the largest free AI newsletter in 2026, with over 2 million subscribers.
+Founded by Rowan Cheung, it scaled from zero to 2M readers in roughly two years while staying bootstrapped, and now powers a media company with around $7 million in projected annual revenue — all of it from advertising, not reader subscriptions.
 Each issue takes about 5 minutes to read and is read daily by employees at companies including Google, Meta, and Microsoft.

 - Zero fluff: Every story is filtered for practical relevance — no clickbait fillers